 Resolution reserve

-The resolution reserve can be used to facilitate the implementation of resolution in different ways, for example by temporarily supporting liquidity in institutions that are placed in resolution.
-It is also possible, in certain circumstances, to use the reserve to cover part of the institution’s losses and any need for recapitalisation.
-However, this presumes that shareholders and creditors have borne a considerable part of the loss and recapitalisation burden first.
+The resolution reserve can be used to facilitate the implementation of resolution in different ways, such as by temporarily supporting liquidity in institutions that are placed in resolution.
+It is also possible, in certain circumstances, to use the reserve to cover part of an institution’s losses and any need for recapitalisation.
+However, this presumes that shareholders and creditors have first borne a considerable part of the burden of losses and recapitalisation.

 Annual fees

 If the reserve balance is not sufficient to fund the actions decided by the Debt Office during resolution, additional funds may be borrowed on behalf of the reserve.
-In that case, the deficit in the reserve and the loan costs shall be covered by additional fees charged retroactively to the institutions.
+In that case, the deficit in the reserve and the loan costs shall be covered by additional fees charged to the institutions retroactively.

 The resolution reserve in figures:

-- 59 institutions paid a risk-adjusted fee and accounted for almost the entire amount of the fees charged.
-The remaining institutions paid a standardised flat-rate fee.
+- 60 institutions paid a risk-adjusted fee, accounting for almost the entirety of the fees withdrawn.
+The rest of the institutions paid a standard fee.

 The deposit insurance fund